1. What are the most common misconceptions about network automation?

 The most common misconception is that the software delivering automation is a key component, but really in a large organisation it’s fixing the inputs and outputs of process that feed that change.
 For example it’s easy to write a script that goes onto a load balancer & makes a change, you can do that in a couple of hours.
 The hard part is getting teams involved, tracking what information you need to do the process, and ticking all the boxes along the way – quality control, creating a log, roll back points etc.

-2. What's the biggest challenge the industry is currently facing with the Covid19 lockdown?
+2. What's the biggest challenge the industry faced during the pandemic?

 Funding is the main issue at the moment.
 People aren’t willing to spend money on projects that don’t see an extremely quick payoff, but automation is not that impacted on the whole, as it’s all handled remotely.
 With NetAutomate I was able to work at full steam throughout the outbreak, and the company has resources around the world to contribute to a project, so we’re relatively unaffected.

 3. How do you kick off the process for automating a networking environment?